-Though many people use it in this way, design patterns were never meant to be simply cut and pasted into your website design.
+Though many people use it in this way, design solutions were never meant to be simply cut and pasted into your website design.
 They are supposed to be ways to solve recurring user interface issues.
 You can’t just throw it all together and call it a good user interface.
 Instead, you should use them as the base on which you build a beautiful custom website.
-If you’re using UI design patterns like templates, you aren’t making the most of it.
+If you’re using UI design solutions like templates, you aren’t making the most of it.

 - Navigation — These help visitors get around the site with ease, so that they don’t have to click aimlessly to find what they are looking for.

 - Content Structuring — These ensure that your content is organized and accessible, making it pleasant for visitors to go through.

 - Social Sharing — These help you integrate your social media platforms to your website.

 To understand better the concept of UI design solutions, let’s take a look at the three different levels of a UI design solution:

 At the very foundation of the three levels, there are the essential items that together compose a UI design solution.
 These solutions are at the implementation level.